Can I get a basic bank account for bankrupts?

 If you've been made bankrupt in the past, finding a bank account isn't always easy.
 This is because most account providers run a credit check when you apply.

 Many account providers will even turn you down for a basic bank account if they know you've gone bankrupt.
-Thankfully, there are alternatives available that don't need a credit check - such as the thinkmoney Personal Account.
+Thankfully, there are alternatives available that don't need a credit check - such as the thinkmoney Current Account.

 Why having a bank account is important

 It's hard to get by in today's society without a bank account or a suitable alternative.
 It's not just somewhere to keep your money secure - it's a convenient way of paying bills, buying items in shops and receiving your income each month.

 A lot of employers can only pay a salary into an account - so if you don't have one, you could actually be limiting your job opportunities.

 A bank account can also make your bills cheaper - as many energy providers, for example, offer a discount to people who pay by direct debit.

 And not having an account also means you have to pay for everything in cash - which can be very awkward when buying expensive items, such as a laptop or a cooker.

 The thinkmoney Current Account is a genuine alternative to a bank account for bankrupts.
 It's available to anyone based in the UK over the age of 18 - regardless of credit history.